sorfinaly/InputValidation/README.md

 ### 3. form.php

 This PHP file receives the form data submitted from `form.html` via a POST request.
 It performs server-side validation using `preg_match()` to ensure the submitted data meets specific criteria.
 If any validation fails, it stores user-friendly error messages in an array.
-After processing, it either displays the sanitized data in a tabular format on `form.html` or, if there are validation errors, sends them back to `form.html` to be displayed alongside the input fields.
+After processing, it either displays the sanitized data in a tabular format or, if there are validation errors, displays them alongside the input fields with a button to go back and correct the form.

 ## How the Files are Connected

-- **form.html** links to **form.js** to handle client-side validation.
+- **form.html** incorporates **form.js** to handle client-side validation.
-- **form.html** sends form data to **form.php** for server-side validation and processing.
+- Upon form submission, **form.html** sends the form data to **form.php** for server-side validation and processing.
-- **form.php** redirects back to **form.html** to display errors or processed data.
+- **form.php** handles the validation and processing of form data, displaying errors or processed data and a back button allows user to fix the error which redirect to **form.html**.

 ## Error Handling

-Both client-side and server-side validation are implemented to ensure a robust and user-friendly form submission process.
-Client-side validation provides immediate feedback to users, while server-side validation ensures data integrity and security.
+If there are validation errors, the error messages are displayed next to the respective input fields on `form.html`, providing clear feedback to the user.
+The form data is not cleared, allowing the user to correct the errors and resubmit the form.
+If the input is successfully validated, the sanitized data is displayed in a tabular format on the same page.